Setting up a Dutch payroll company

 It is also important that there is a scarcity of people with this specific knowledge when recruiting migrants from outside the EU for their specific knowledge.
 It is therefore extremely important that it is determined in advance that there is a local scarcity with regard to workers with the required specific knowledge and that the hired labour migrant actually has this knowledge.

 In 2020, new legislation has come into force to reduce the gap between flexible working and permanent work.
-The government hopes to achieve this by taking measures that should make a fixed contract less ‘fixed’ and to make flexible working less flexible.
+The government hopes to achieve this by taking measures that should make a fixed contract less ‘fixed’ and make flexible working less flexible.
 Some reasons for this are the calculation of (financial) risks by employees instead of looking at the nature of the work and making a fixed contract more attractive.
 These measures will also aim to make flexible working less attractive so that fixed contracts are more likely to be chosen.

 Some examples of measures arising from the Labour Market in Balance Act (Wet DBA) are facilitating the dismissal of employees and expanding the rights of payroll workers.
 Payroll workers were subject to the same, lighter rules as temporary workers, but have almost the same status as their own employees since 2020.
-Payrollers will have to be paid more, which makes this form of employment contracts less attractive.
+Payrollers will have to be paid more, which makes this form of employment contract less attractive.
 Laying off workers will be made less complicated by the introduction of the so-called cumulation ground.
 This means that one of the eight redundancies that apply under current law no longer has to be met, but a cumulation of circumstances – such as a disturbed relationship with and the dysfunction of the employee – can be sufficient grounds for dismissal.

-Before setting up a payroll company, it is wise to seek tax advice from an expert.
+Before setting up a Dutch payroll company, it is wise to seek tax advice from an expert.
 Good tax advice can save you a lot of costs.
 Therefore, always contact a tax advisor before setting up a business.

 THIS ENTRY WAS POSTED IN GENERAL BY DESIREE.